 01.A lot with less than 50 feet of street frontage or less than 0.15 acres in area shall be permitted to reduce side yard setbacks to a minimum of five feet.
-02.Dwelling units that are nonconforming as to the side be constructed no closer than five feet from the side property line.

-02.Dwelling units that are nonconforming as to the side yard setbacks identified above are permitted to be expanded along the subject boundary line; however, expansions shall
+02.Dwelling units that are nonconforming as to the side yard setbacks identified above are permitted to be expanded along the subject boundary line; however, expansions shall be constructed no closer than five feet from the side property line.